pshihn/shihn.ca/posts/2020/voting-systems.md

 <strong class="won">Vanilla has won!</strong> Now if you stare at the numbers a bit, you will find some downsides in declaring Vanilla the winner in this election of the flavors.

-One obvious one is that more votes were cast for a flavor that is not the winning flavor.
-You could also argue that no flavor should win as none of them reached a majority.
+An obvious one is that more votes were cast for a flavor that is not the winning flavor.
+You could also argue that no flavor should win because none of them reached a majority.

-Here *Strawberry* is acting as a **spoiler** — similar to how third-party candidates in US elections can be considered spoilers.
+Here Strawberry is acting as a **spoiler** — similar to how third-party candidates in US elections can be considered spoilers.
 Maybe we should have a **_run-off election_** where only Vanilla and Chocolate are considered.
 Perhaps more people favor Chocolate over Vanilla when Strawberry is out of the picture.
 (The US state of Georgia has rules akin to this.
 In the 2020 elections for the senate seats in Georgia, none of the candidates achieved a majority.
 So run-off elections will be held in January of 2021 with the top two candidates).

 The essence of the Plurality voting system is that it does not capture the full spectrum of voters' preferences.
 If someone voted for Strawberry, it does not tell us how they feel about Vanilla or Chocolate.
-This system does not truly determine the *'will of the people'*.

 This system does not truly determine the *'will of the people'*, unless.... there are only two candidates.
 One of the candidates is guaranteed to receive a majority, barring a tie.
 So if it were truly a *two-party system* some of the flaws of this system do not matter any more.